cybertec-postgresql/pg_pwhash/README.md

 # Requirements

 To build `pgxcrypto_pwhash` you need OpenSSL version >= `3.2` and `libscrypt` installed.
 Argon2 support is additionally provided by the `libargon2` library backend, too.
+Additionally `pgxcrypto_pwhash` provides wrappers to the platforms `crypt()` API for `yescrypt` and `scrypt`.

 If you use meson to built the extension, then check the output, since `meson setup` will check whether prerequisites are met.
+This is the recommended method to build this extension.

 # Installation

 ```shell
 make && make install